ImperialCollegeLondon/paricia/docs/reports.md

 The chosen approach for selecting the data to plot - just skipping points - is extremely fast as no data processing is required, but it has some drawbacks.
 In particular, as the display of the data skips a few points, the more points the highest the aggregation level, some features in the data might be lost.

-For example, if we zoom in the first part of the series, we can see some - post likely wrong - data points shooting up to 50.
+For example, if we zoom in the first part of the series, we can see some - most likely wrong - data points shooting up to 50.
 These were not visible in the general view.

 ![Plot with spikes when there's enough zoom](images/spikes.png)